Moombra, Queensland: Education

 There are no schools in Moombra.
-The nearest government primary schools are in neighbouring Esk and Coominya.
-The nearest government secondary schools are in Toogoolawah 27.4 km away and Lowood 31.6 km away.
+The nearest government primary schools are Esk State School in neighbouring Esk to the north-west and Coominya State School in neighbouring Coominya to the south.
+The nearest government secondary schools are Toogoolawah State High Schoool in Toogoolawah 27.4 km to the north-west and Lowood State High School in Lowood 31.6 km to the south-east.